Africa Centre, London: History

-The Africa Centre was opened in 1964 by Kenneth Kaunda at the Grade II-listed 38 King Street.
+The Africa Centre was opened in 1964 at a ceremony officiated by Kenneth Kaunda, the newly elected first president of Zambia, at the Grade II-listed 38 King Street.
 The building, which had been a banana warehouse in the 18th century and subsequently an auction house, was "given by the Catholic Church in perpetuity to the people of Africa in 1962".

 The idea for the centre was conceived in 1961 by Margaret Feeny, whose aim (as described by Lloyd Bradley) was "to foster non-governmental relations between newly independent African nations by bringing people together on neutral apolitical ground.
 It would also maintain informal cultural links between Britain and her former colonies, while offering a friendly meeting place for Africans living in London."

 Archbishop Desmond Tutu used to meet Thabo Mbeki at the bar, and described it as a home "to all who are Africans, and all those who have a care for the interests of the continent and its people".
 In the words of Richard Dowden, "it became The Place for African presidents, freedom fighters, writers and artists to speak and debate.
 You could find everything African there, from Ghanaian food to fierce debates and fantastic parties.
 Sometimes all three at the same time on a Saturday night; a High Life or Congolese band playing to a crammed floor of dancers while below in the basement radicals and reactionaries sipped pepper soup and argued about evolutionary versus revolutionary change.
 During the week there were talks about art, African dance lessons, films and plays."
 The Association for the Teaching of African and Caribbean Literature (ATCAL) was among the influential organisations that used the Africa Centre's facilities, holding its inaugural conference ("How to teach Caribbean and African literature in schools") there in 1979.

-The centre held frequent exhibitions.
-Five Black Women in 1983, with Sonia Boyce, Claudette Johnson, Lubaina Himid, Houria Niati and Veronica Ryan, was the first "widely respected" exhibition featuring black women artists.
-A large mural by Malangatana Ngwenya that decorated the stairwell of the centre's original building in Covent Garden has now been installed in the Africa Centre's new premises in Southwark.